 The term “co-sleeping” is often used alongside “room sharing”.
-While having your child rooming with you for the first six to 12 months is recommended by the American Academy of Pediatrics, sleeping with a baby in your bed is another story.
-A parent wrote in about the topic, so here are some clarifications and tips about co-sleeping and room sharing is just one more parenting hurdle!
+While having your child rooming with you for the first six to 12 months is recommended by the American Academy of Pediatrics (AAP), sleeping with a baby in your bed is another story.
+The confusion and controversy surrounding co-sleeping and room sharing is just one more parenting hurdle!
 Read up on the differences between the terms, and how to make sure you’re doing the best thing for your baby and your family:

 Co-sleeping for Naps

 It’s unfortunate that this topic has become so controversial and so filled with judgments!
 It’s not necessary.
 If a family chooses to safely co-sleep with their baby and everyone is happy and well rested, then GREAT!
 All babies will eventually have to learn how to put themselves to sleep independently, even in a family bed environment.
 Naps during the day are also a great way to enjoy your baby without worrying as much about your own sleep.
 Just be sure you are not falling asleep on an unsafe surface like a couch or chair where a baby could be trapped.

-I don’t recommend reactive co-sleeping (explained below) and co-sleeping intermittently once parents start sleep coaching or very shortly (within 3 months) after completing sleep coaching.
+I don’t recommend reactive co-sleeping and co-sleeping intermittently once parents start sleep coaching or very shortly — within 3 months — after completing sleep coaching.
 It’s too confusing for the child.

 Some couples that choose to co-sleep but want to foster a degree of sleep independence in their baby and a little early-evening freedom for themselves, put the baby down in her crib at bedtime.
 Then they move her into the family bed when they get ready for sleep themselves, or the first time she wakes up at night.